opencadc/canfar-portal/docs/cloud_migration.md

-If you are in sync how CC does stuff and know what you are doing, follow the [CC migraton guide](https://docs.computecanada.ca/wiki/Arbutus_Migration_Guide)
+# Cloud Migration

-If not, follow this guide
+This document summarizes what you need to do to migrate your project on the CANFAR OpenStack cloud hosted on Compute Canada.

-1. Cleanup the old cloud
+## Cleanup the old cloud
    - Login into  [west.cloud](https://west.cloud.computecanada.ca/).
    - For each project (upper-left next to the west cloud logo):
 	   - Go to Volumes